 Airport Code: DEN

-Denver International Airport is the largest airport by area in the United States (it's twice the size of Manhattan!).
+With more than 33,500 acres (or 54 square miles) of space, Denver International Airport is the largest airport by area in the United States.
 Many regional carriers, particularly Frontier Airlines and Southwest Airlines, connect to DEN.
 Travelers visiting the western states of Colorado, Wyoming, Utah, Idaho, Montana, and New Mexico will likely travel via Denver.

 07 of 25